JamesLavin/local_hexdocs/README.md

 ### Specifying Hexdocs libraries you want to save locally

-After pulling down this repository, the next step is going into the top directory of this repository and specifying which Elixir libraries you wish to pull documentation for.
+After pulling down this repository, the next step is `cd`-ing into the top directory of this repository and specifying which Elixir libraries you wish to pull documentation for.

 If you do nothing, running `elixir save_hexdocs.ex` in this directory will download all Hexdoc files listed in the provided `default_libraries.txt`.

-You can modify `default_libraries.txt` to add, remove, or comment out libraries (with a leading "#"), but this may make it hard to update this project in the future, so we recommend that you copy `default_libraries.txt` to a new `libraries.txt` file and modify that. `libraries.txt` is listed in `.gitignore`, so updating this repository will not touch that file.
+You can modify `default_libraries.txt` to add, remove, or comment out (with a leading "#") libraries, but this may make it hard to update this project in the future, so we recommend that you copy `default_libraries.txt` to a new `libraries.txt` file and modify that.

+`libraries.txt` is listed in `.gitignore`, so updating this repository will not touch that file.
 You can safely make it your own.

 ### Running `LocalHexdocs`